 Looking at names, if you consider Beale, it appears to come from bel, beautiful, and so you find in it an association with Annabel Leigh/Lee which contains bel.
 And Anna contains within it the mirroring/doubling that both Kubrick and Nabokov employ.

 Here's where I want to get into Lilith mythology.
 For, we may have the story of Lolita in the film, a girl who is abused by her stepfather, but we also have Humbert's fascination with her as an expression of Lilith.
-In order to better begin to get a grip on the expression of Lilith, I'd ask that we try to comprehend the entity as ideas rather than personalities or entities.
+In order to better begin to get a grip on Lolita as an expression of Lilith, in order not to deny her fictional humanity, I'd ask that we try to comprehend the entity as ideas rather than personalities or entities.
 For instance, in Lilith we have the twistings of the Hebrew letter Lamed, as of a turning staircase, also a spiralling serpent, and Lilith is expressed sometimes as part serpent, part female, which fits also with her being embodied as well in Leviathan (again, serpentine) mythology.

 Humbert himself writes, in the novel:

 Humbert was perfectly capable of intercourse with Eve, but it was Lilith he longed for.

 Charlotte was as Eve.
 Lolita was as Lilith.

 Let's return briefly and look at the opening scene in Quilty's mansion and the statue of the warrior with the woman clasped to him.

 As I had noted in the first section, there are some differences between this statue in Quilty's mansion and a like depiction I found on eBay.
 The one on eBay had cloth wrapped around the woman.
 The one in Quilty's mansion, instead of having a sheet wrapped about her, seems instead to be serpentine.
 I have already discussed the relationship with Lamia serpent enchantresses, but also Apollo-Python and Daphne.